-We have made it to the end of the homeschool year!
-I’m sure you are just as happy as I am.
+We are starting to wind down our homeschool year!
+I’m sure you are just as happy about that as I am.
 But, since we are at the end of the year, we need to start thinking about going through our homeschool materials.
 It is the perfect time to spring clean your homeschool!

 When we talked about going through old homeschool materials and figuring out if we could sell them or not, we were mainly concentrating on those old old boxes of used curriculum from years ago.
 But, now we are talking about going through all of the curricula you are currently using.
 Do you need to keep everything?
 What about worksheets?
 How many worksheets do you really need to keep?

 We spring clean our homes to freshen up after a long winter and get ready for the spring and summer seasons.
 The same should happen for your homeschool.
 You need to spring clean your homeschool so that you are ready for portfolio reviews, and so that you know what you have currently.
 This will be a huge help when you start to plan your next homeschool year.

 When you spring clean your homeschool, it will most likely be a big project.
 Depending on the size of your space and the number of kids that you have, will determine how much you need to go through.
 It is OK for this to take more than your afternoon quiet time to get through.
 When you deep clean your house you don’t expect to get everything done in an afternoon (OK, so I know that we all hope for that, but it isn’t realistic!).
 So, you can’t expect that you will be able to deep clean your homeschool space + all of your homeschool materials quickly.